 In the following remarks, we differentiate \method{} from Dropout and Low-Rank compression. \begin{remark} \textbf{\method{} vs Dropout. } \method{} shares some computation similarity with model training using regular dropout \citep{HeteroFL, FjORD}.
-However, methods with regular dropout simply select a fixed subset of kernels with size depending on a client's resource constraints, and suffer severe performance degradation, esp. with a high dropout probability \citep{FjORD}.
+However, methods with regular dropout simply select a fixed subset of kernels with size depending on a client's resource constraints, and suffer severe performance degradation, esp. with a high dropout probability.
 In contrast, \method{} performs importance-aware sampling in the orthogonal space.
-Each sub-model approximates to the full model, and different sub-models do not create significant inconsistency.
+Each sub-model approximates the full model, and different sub-models do not create significant inconsistency.
 Importantly, PriSM obtains a final global model with full capacity, even though only allows clients to train sub-models.

 \end{remark}